paris-saclay-cds/ramp-workflow/doc/data.rst

 ***********************

 A ``prepare_data.py`` script should also be stored here.
-This script should perform any data cleaning steps on the original data and split the data into the appropriate subsets as detailed above.
+This script should perform any data cleaning steps on the raw data and split the data into the appropriate subsets as detailed above.
 It is a good way to document all the data cleaning steps.
 As an example, the Titanic challenge, which has a very basic ``prepare_data.py`` file, is shown below::

-    # In this case we have a predefined train/test cut so we are not splitting
+    # In this case the data requires no cleaning and we have a predefined
-    # the data here
+    # train/test cut so we are not splitting the data here
     df_train = pd.read_csv(os.path.join('data', 'train.csv'))
     df_test = pd.read_csv(os.path.join('data', 'test.csv'))  # noqa